thibaultmg/thanos/docs/blog/2023-11-20-life-of-a-sample.md

 #### Improving Scalability and Reliability

 To address the challenges in scalability and reliability, a new deployment topology was [proposed](https://thanos.io/tip/proposals-accepted/202012-receive-split.md/), separating the **router** and **ingestor** roles.
 Routers now manage the hashring, directing data to appropriate ingestors.
 This approach simplifies scaling and reduces downtime.
+DEVELOP.

 <img src="img/life-of-a-sample/router-and-ingestor.png" alt="IngestorRouter" width="350"/>